einbahnstrasse/Goldford-MTEC1003/labs/04/remote.via.API.token.v01.md

 ---

 # Creating Your Remote Repository Using a _GitHub_ API Access Token
 _This brief tutorial proposes an alternative to the original method of linking your remote repository.
-You are here because you've been redirected from [Lab 4 / Part 2.](/Goldford-MTEC1003-OL78/labs/04/lab-04-git-part-02a.html){:target="_blank"}_
+You are here because you've been redirected from either [Lab 3](/Goldford-MTEC1003-OL78/labs/03/lab-03-git-intro.html){:target="_blank"} or [Lab 4 / Part 2](/Goldford-MTEC1003-OL78/labs/04/lab-04-git-part-02a.html){:target="_blank"}_

 In this tutorial, we'll be:
 1. <a href="#mktoken">Creating a <i>GitHub</i> API access <b>token</b> to use on the command line, and</a>